ChitreshN/got/README.md

         changes but not added

 3. each commit should get its own directory
-    - this would help in constructing previous commits efficiently [Efficiently? nah easier] []
+    - this would help in constructing previous commits efficiently [Efficiently? nah easier] [Done]

+4. Previous commit calculation must happen for all the tracked files [ ]

+5. Checkout by specifiying a commit number [ ]